Lauren Gregg: Playing career

 Gregg attended Wellesley High School, where she competed in swimming and lettered in basketball, softball, field hockey, and soccer.
 She had played field hockey until soccer was offered at the school.
 Gregg attended Lehigh University and began playing for the women's soccer team, which only had club status.
 She later tried out for the men's junior varsity soccer team and earned a place in the squad.
+She was never included in the starting line-up for the team, though she did score a goal during her freshman season.
 She was also a member of the women's varsity basketball and lacrosse teams at the school.
+Gregg was honored with the John Steckbeck Award in 1979, awarded to the best first-year female student-athlete at Lehigh.
 After two years, she was admitted on a one-year visiting student status to Harvard University.
 She played for the Harvard Crimson women's team in 1980, which finished third at the AIAW women's soccer tournament, and scored ten goals for the team.
 Gregg was chosen as a First Team All-American in 1981, and was included in the ACC All-Conference Team and the All-Region Team.

 After her visiting student term had ended at Harvard, Gregg enrolled at the University of North Carolina at Chapel Hill in 1981.
 She played for the North Carolina Tar Heels women's soccer team in 1981 and 1982.
 She helped North Carolina win the AIAW championship in 1981, and the first NCAA championship in 1982.
 During her college career, she scored 20 goals and recorded 14 assists in 44 games for the Tar Heels.
 Gregg was selected as an NSCAA Third Team All-American and was included in the AIAW All-Tournament Team in 1981, and in both seasons was selected in the ACC All-Conference Team and the All-Region Team.
 She was also included in the Academic All-America third team in 1983, and received the Marie James Award, a postgraduate scholarship.

 Gregg earned one cap for the United States women's national soccer team in 1986.